-Arts Therapies and The Mental Health of Children and Young People presents innovative research and practice in the arts therapies.
-It draws on different cultural contexts and developmental age groups and illustrates how art, music, drama, dance movement or play therapists have worked therapeutically in response to children’s and young people’s needs.
+Arts Therapies and The Mental Health of Children and Young People presents innovative research, theory and practice in the arts therapies.
+The different social, cultural and political contexts and developmental age groups illustrate and underscore the richness and diversity of contemporary arts therapies' creative response to the needs of children and young people in contrasting locations.

-The book represents an acknowledgement of the high rates of mental disorders in children and young people and addresses this topical subject.
-Presenting an array of responses from arts therapists working with children and young people in nine different contexts and countries, the book highlights the importance of each specific art form in its therapeutic context.
-Chapters show how the expressive potential and appeal of the arts when facilitated within the therapeutic relationship is crucial in fostering hope in the future and the capacity for trust in self and others.
+The book represents an acknowledgement of the high rates of mental disorders in children and young people and addresses this subject.
+In presenting an array of responses from arts therapists working with children and young people in different contexts and countries, the book highlights the particular features of distinct art forms, yet also points to the potential dialogue between disciplines.
+Chapters show how the expressive potential and appeal of the arts, when facilitated within the therapeutic relationship, are crucial in fostering hope in the future and the capacity for trust in self and others.

 Table of Contents